Descartes's theorem

 Kissing circles.
 Given three mutually tangent circles, there are, in general, two possible answers as to what radius a fourth tangent circle can have.

-In geometry, Descartes' theorem states that for every four kissing, or mutually tangent circles, the radii of the circles satisfy a certain quadratic equation.
+In geometry, Descartes's theorem states that for every four kissing, or mutually tangent circles, the radii of the circles satisfy a certain quadratic equation.
 By solving this equation, one can construct a fourth circle tangent to three given, mutually tangent circles.
 The theorem is named after René Descartes, who stated it in 1643.

 Frederick Soddy's 1936 poem The Kiss Precise summarizes the theorem in terms of the bends (signed inverse radii) of the four circles: